reef-technologies/django-fingerprint-rt/README.md

 </body>
 ```

-This will make a browser fingerprint and send it to fingerprinting endpoint via POST request.
+This will make a browser fingerprint and send it to fingerprinting endpoint (described in previous step) via POST request.

 > Please note that user can always disable javascript or block certain scripts, plus browser fingerprinting is not 100% accurate; thus browser fingerprinting should not be considered as reliable.